agiliariniosm/Portfolio/_posts/2023-12-06-Python_Adventure_Game.markdown

 options = ["rock", "fire", "ice"] you_won = "\"You won fair and square.
 I release you from my lair.
 By the following decree, reunited you will be.\"\n૮ ˆﻌˆ ა"

 #Build function that includes dialogue surrounding the game of "rock, fire, ice" as well as code to conduct the game itself.
 The game consists of a single round where the user either immediately wins or looses.
 In case of a tie another round is played.
-If the player wins the game of rock, fire, ice, they win the whole game and the game ends.
+If the user wins the game of rock, fire, ice, they win the whole game and the game ends.
 If the player looses the game of rock, fire, ice, the whole game also ends.
+The user is prompted to type "rock," "fire," or "ice" and the answer is compared to the gnomes choice which is generated randomly.
+Rock beats fire, fire beats ice, and ice beats rock.
+If the user enters an invalid response the program will continue to ask them to write a response.

 def rock_fire_ice():
     print(f"\"Delightful {name}!
 If you win, I will give you your dog back and return both of you home."